hwixley/SDP-DrPhil/README.md

 ## Requirements

--ROS-noetic
+- ROS-noetic
--Python 3.7+ (If you're using pyenv, run pyenv local system, i.e. make sure you're using system python when running commands inside the ros-workspace directory)
+- Python 3.7+ (If you're using pyenv, run pyenv local system, i.e. make sure you're using system
+- Python OpenCV 2
+- Numpy
+python when running commands inside the ros-workspace directory)

 The process is not *that* painful:

 1. `cd ros-workspace`
 2. `rosdep install --from-paths src --ignore-src -r -y` - this will install all missing packages
-3. `catkin_make`
+3. `catkin_make` and if cv_bridge complains try to redo this with `catkin_make --cmake-args -DPYTHON_VERSION=3.8` of course you'd need to have python 3.8 installed
 4. `source devel.sh`

 this "activates the workspace" to check if it worked run: `echo $ROS_PACKAGE_PATH`